dojo/dojo.io/COOKBOOK.md

 This section should contain a brief (one or two sentence) description about what the recipe produces.
 It should be direct and to the point with a minimum of expository content.
 If a large amount of explanation is required, consider breaking this recipe into multiple recipes or rewriting the recipe as a tutorial or reference guide article.

-### Properly formated Procedure section
+### Properly formatted Procedure section

 The Procedure section should consist of a bulleted list of steps for the consumer to follow.
 These steps should be provided in the order that they should be executed with larger steps being broken down into sub lists when necessary.
 Each step should be concisely presented with complete sentences that focus on what the consumer needs to do, not why they need to do it.
 Whenever possible, commands and code snippets should be provided that can easily be copied and pasted into the consumer's application.

 ### Contains list of additional resources

 After the procedure section, include a list of additional resources that the consumer might need to be aware of.
-This could include links to other tools that are expected to be present (e.g. Node.JS when using the @dojo/cli tool) or tutorials and reference guides that expand on one or more concepts that are mentioned in the recipe.
+This could include links to other tools that are expected to be present (e.g. Node.js when using the @dojo/cli tool) or tutorials and reference guides that expand on one or more concepts that are mentioned in the recipe.

-### No boiler plate steps
+### No boilerplate steps

 Recipes should be as targeted and focused as possible.
 Content that discusses mundane work such as importing modules or installing tools should be left out or presented as tersely as possible.
 For example, if a new widget is being created, it makes sense to include a step directing the consumer to import the `WidgetBase` module with the complete path since its location might not be intuitive.
 However, if they need to import a module that the consumer has created, a simple directive to import that module is sufficient.